 In addition, the privacy of personal data is a significant issue in the international arena, where the approach to data privacy frequently differs from the approach taken in the region.
 MSELECT recognises its role and unique responsibility working with international companies and persons of various international backgrounds and privacy practices.

-MSELEC as a staffing and recruitment agency further recognizes the unique nature of human resources data, as to the manner of collection, the reasons underlying collection, the nature of the data collected, the use to which it is put, and the reasons for that use.
+MSELEC as a staffing and training agency further recognises the unique nature of human resources data, as to the manner of collection, the reasons underlying collection, the nature of the data collected, the use to which it is put, and the reasons for that use.
 More fundamentally, there are significant company-employee relationships as well as company-client company-employee relationship with unique business needs.
-In this context, it is important to recognize that both Company and Client company will have a number of legitimate business reasons for collecting, using, storing, transferring, and sometimes disclosing personal data regarding its employees.
+In this context, it is important to recognise that both Company and Client company will have a number of legitimate business reasons for collecting, using, storing, transferring, and sometimes disclosing personal data regarding its employees.